hazim111/Categorical-Feature-Encoding-Challenge/README.md

 1. You can get the data for this module from: https://www.kaggle.com/c/cat-in-the-dat/data

+2. Create an "input" and "models" folder

-2. Put the data in the input folder
+3. Put the data in the input folder

-3. Change the directories in config.py according to your locations
+4. Change the directories in config.py according to your locations

-4. You can add the models or hypertune them in model_dispatcher.py
+5. You can add the models or hypertune them in model_dispatcher.py

 #Model running